BOARD & STAFF

 Vice President Advancement

 Brian joined Baruch Senior Ministries in July of 2006 when Baruch acquired Somerset Manors.
 Prior to this acquisition, Brian worked for Somerset Manors for 15 years.
 He started working there as a college student doing grounds and maintenance.
 While working on his bachelor’s degree at Grand Valley State University, Brian was offered multiple internships with Somerset Manors which would land him in roles including the Associate Administrator and the Executive Director.
 Brian graduated from Grand Valley State University in 1997 with his Bachelor of Business Administration and received a minor in Aging and Adult Development.
 Since joining Baruch 15 years ago, Brian has been positioned in various roles that include: Marketing, Administration, and most recently he spent the last 5 years as a Regional Operations Director.
-With almost 30 years of experience in senior care, Brian transitioned to Vice President of Advancement in January of 2021 to strengthen and expand the mission and impact of Baruch Senior Ministries.
+With almost 30 years of experience in senior care, Brian transitioned to Vice President of Operations in January of 2024 to strengthen and expand the mission and impact of Baruch Senior Ministries.

 Chris Meengs